Minute Maid: History

 In 2002, Minute Maid bought the naming rights to re-brand the Houston Astros ballpark from Enron Field to Minute Maid Park.

 In 2003, Minute Maid's division fully merged with Coca-Cola North America.

 In September 2024, Coca-Cola issued a recall on an estimated 13,152 cases of mislabeled Minute Maid Zero Sugar Lemonade for containing sugar.

+In January 2026, Coca-Cola announced it would discontinue the Minute Maid frozen juice line in the US and Canada that quarter.

 Headquarters

 Minute Maid original offices were located in New York.

 John M Fox, president of the company announced on October 20, 1957, that Minute Maid Headquarters would be moved to a new building located on the corner of US 441 and Hwy Route 50 in Orlando, Florida.